Stalin K

 Stalin K. is an Indian documentary filmmaker, media and human rights activist.
 His films, Lesser Humans and India Untouched, on the issue of caste and untouchability in contemporary India, have galvanized international attention to caste discrimination and won numerous film awards.
 He has done pioneering work on new models of community media to empower marginalized groups.
 His interview and clips from his film were featured in Episode 10: Dignity for All of Aamir Khan’s Satyamev Jayate TV series on the issue of Untouchability.

 He co-founded the community media initiative Video Volunteers in 2013.
 In 2018, allegations were made against him of inappropriate conduct at the workspace.
 In 2020, the charges were dismissed.

 Biography

 Stalin K. was born in Pune, and grew up in Gujarat.
 He studied Development Communication in Ahmedabad.
-Today he lives and works in Goa.
+Today he lives and works between Goa and New York.

 Work

 Stalin K. co-founded Drishti Media Collective as a trust in 1993.
 The media and human rights organization is based in Ahmedabad, India.
 He was director of the organization until 2008.
 His work involved training marginalized groups in participatory media techniques as well as producing and distributing community stories to give these communities a voice in the public sphere.

 He is the President and co-founder of Community Radio Forum of India, an association of community radio broadcasters and advocates.
 Along with other founders of the Forum he drafted the new Community Radio Policy.
 The policy is in operation since 2006 and secures communities the right to own and run their own radio stations.

 He set up one of the first community radio projects in Kutch, which covered stories from local communities.

 In 2005 he co-conceived the Community Video Unit model of Video Volunteers.
 As Founder & India Director of Video Volunteers he set up media projects to empower community voices, until he stepped down from his role as Director of Video Volunteers on 13 October due to allegations of sexual misbehavior.
 In 2010 he launched the world's first ever Community News Feature Service, IndiaUnheard.